hwheeler01/comp150/syllabus.md

 Cheating consists of, but is not limited to:

 - Using or copying an outside person's work on an exam or assignment in any fashion.
-"Outside person" includes a person who put something on a web page. **Don't copy others' work from the web!** Others' work includes outlines, pseudocode, code, and documentation.
+"Outside person" includes a person who put something on a web page. **Don't copy others' work from the web!**
+	- Others' work includes outlines, pseudocode, code, and documentation.
+If you are working on a pair or group project, an "outside person" only refers to people other than your partner or team.
 - Allowing your own work to be copied or used by an outside person.
-- Submitting as your own work something that has been written by an outside person (or web site).
+Cheating goes both ways: giving and receiving.
 - Using any unauthorized reference on an exam or assignment.
 - Not acknowledging and describing in writing any help you received on an assignment.
-- If you are working on a pair or group project, an "outside person" only refers to people other than your partner or team.
-- Note that cheating goes both ways: giving and receiving.
-- Consultation is allowed with the TA, tutors and me.
-If you consult with the tutors and/or with me, still make a comment at the top of your work about the substance and depth of the help.
+Consultation is allowed with the TA, tutors and instructor.
+Be sure to comment in your `log.txt` file about the substance and depth of the help received.

 Help from any source is fine concerning:

 - The meaning of program specifications (not the plan for the solution or the actual solution).
 - The tools used to write programs.
 Feel free to ask questions on the programming environment you use and the use of the debugger.
-- The restrictions of the current programming language syntax.

 <span style="font-weight: bold;"><a name="exams"></a>Exams:</span><span style="font-style: italic;"></span>